robot-uprising-hq/ai-rules-mi2020/README.md

 ### 3D-printed parts
 The robot consists of mainly 3D-printed parts that are available as .STLs in the [hardware repo](https://github.com/robot-uprising-hq/ai-robot-hardware).
 Each team is encouraged to 3D-print their own robots but help is also available from the organisers should the team not have access to 3D printers or if some parts turn out otherwise challenging.

-**The color of the robot must be mainyl grayscale**, i.e something black, white or between.
+**The color of the robot must be mainly grayscale**, i.e something black, white or between.
 Others colors can be used only if the colors cannot be seen at all from the top-down view camera.
 This is to prevent interference with the core detection by color.

 ### Accessories and customisation

 Teams are allowed to attach their own custom accessories/parts at the front of the robots.
-The accessories must be 3D-printed, and their color must be either black or white.
-With the front accessory, the length of the robot should be at max 180mm and the width of which 120mm.
-The height of the accessories must not surpass the height of the AruCo marker on top of the robot.
+The accessories must be 3D-printed, and their color must be grayscale, i.e something black, white or between. **With the front accessory, the length of the robot must be at max 180mm and the width at max 120mm.** The default lenght of the robot without the front accessory is around 135mm and the width around 110mm.
+The height of the accessories must not surpass the height of the AruCo marker on top of the robot and the default height of the robot from the bottom of the tracks to the top of the ArUco plate is around 80mm.
 The front accessories are not allowed to on purpose block any ArUco markers.

 The robots are not allowed to break nor destroy other robots, but nonharmful harassment, such as blocking or ramming, is allowed.
 All customisations are subject to review by the organisers.

 **Any custom accessories used in the tournament** must be released under an open source license after the tournament that allows other competitors to take advantage of the same designs in the following competitions.

 ### Robot electronics